psycho0403/psycho0403/README.md

 <h1> # 🎮 Programming Portfolio :</h2>

 ## 👋 About Me, Gustaf Ekstrand
-Hi, I'm a student studying Game Development.
+Hi,My name is Gustaf and I'm a student studying Game Development.
 I am passionate when it comes to games and programming.
 I have previously completed curses in both C# and C++ furthermore I'd say that I'm deeply experienced in using Unity, having created a handful of school projects with it, as well as being experienced with scripting and optimizing gameplay systems and other applications for those projects.